defifuture/erc20-batched-meta-transactions/README.md

 By absolutely nothing.
 No impact whatsoever.

-## Bonus: Test #7 (M-to-M, but receivers have an existing non-null balance)
+## Bonus: Tests #7 & #8 (M-to-M, both senders and receivers have an existing non-zero balance and non-zero nonce)

-In Test #6 all the receivers are new token holders (they had a 0 balance before the batch transaction).
+In **Test #6** all the receivers are new token holders (they had a 0 balance before the batch transaction) and all the senders are first time meta tx senders (nonce is zero).
+This is the scenario that is **the most expensive**, because there are plenty of zero values need to be overwritten for the first time.

+Based on the [EVM OPCODE gas cost table](https://github.com/djrtwo/evm-opcode-gas-costs/blob/master/opcode-gas-costs_EIP-150_revision-1e18248_2017-04-12.csv), the **SSTORE** action costs 20'000 gas for overwriting a zero value, while overwriting a non-zero value costs merely 5'000 gas.

+In Test #6 this happens twice:

+1. The initial **balance** of **each receiver** is 0, so it costs 20'000 gas to write a non-zero value.
+2. The same gas cost applies to updating a meta **nonce** of **each sender** from 0 to 1.

+While initially this would be a common occurence, after some time there should be more and more transactions where a sender has a non-zero nonce, and both sender and receiver have a non-zero balance.
+That's why doing tests #7 and #8 makes sense.

+### Test #7 (receiver has a non-zero balance)

 In Test #7, I checked the gas usage in case the recipients already had prior token balance:

 - 1 meta tx in the batch: 73678/meta tx (total gas: 73678)
 - 5 meta txs in the batch: 48038.4/meta tx (total gas: 240192)
 - 10 meta txs in the batch: 44842.6/meta tx (total gas: 448426)
 - 50 meta txs in the batch: 42310.62/meta tx (total gas: 2115531)
-- 100 meta txs in the batch: 42032.75/meta tx (total gas: 4203275)
+- 100 meta txs in the batch: **42032.75/meta tx** (total gas: 4203275)

 As you can see, the gas usage reductions are pretty significant.
-For 100 meta tx, the tx cost has come down from 57032.51/mtx to 42032.75/mtx.
+For 100 meta tx, the tx cost has come down from 57032.51/mtx to **42032.75/mtx**.

-But it's hard to assure that all the receivers will have an existing non-zero token balance.
-Although we now know what's the gas usage in the best scenario (42032.75 gas/mtx) and what's in the worst scenario (57032.51 gas/mtx).
-So every other option falls into that range.
+### Test #8 (receiver has a non-zero balance AND sender has a non-zero nonce)

+Results:

+- 1 meta tx in the batch: 58666/meta tx (total gas: 58666)
+- 5 meta txs in the batch: 33026.4/meta tx (total gas: 165132)
+- 10 meta txs in the batch: 29831.8/meta tx (total gas: 298318)
+- 50 meta txs in the batch: 27311.1/meta tx (total gas: 1365555)
+- 100 meta txs in the batch: **27031.43/meta tx** (total gas: 2703143)

+As you can see, in this test the gas usage is significanlty reduced.
+Meta txs in this case perform much better than a normal on-chain token transfer, even for as low as 5 meta transactions.

 ## Conclusion

-Batched meta transactions (at least in this implementation) **do not reduce the gas cost for M-to-M transactions** (many senders, many receivers - Test #6).
-Note that this means that all senders and all receivers are unique addresses (no duplicates) and that **receivers have not held any tokens before**.
+The gas usage for M-to-M meta transactions depends a lot on whether the senders are first time (meta tx) senders and whether receivers held a prior token balance.

+The gas usage can thus vary from 27031.43/meta tx (47% cheaper than an on-chain transaction) to 57032.51/meta tx (12% more expensive than an on-chain transaction).

+But it may be fair to say that with time, the gas usage would go towards the lower end of the spectrum, because fewer and fewer senders would have a zero meta nonce value.

 ![](img/batched-meta-txs-gas-usage-per-batch-size.png)

-Where we have seen gas reductions were the **1-to-1** (1 sender, 1 receiver - Tests #2 & #3), **1-to-M** (1 sender, many receivers - Test #4), **M-to-1** (M senders, 1 receiver - Test #5), and **M-to-M** (if receivers held **non-null** token balance before - Test #7) examples.
+We have also seen significant gas reductions in **1-to-1** (1 sender, 1 receiver - Tests #2 & #3), **1-to-M** (1 sender, many receivers - Test #4), **M-to-1** (M senders, 1 receiver - Test #5) examples.

-So **batched meta transactions may still make sense for some use cases**, for example, the following:
+Hence, it may make sense for ERC-20 tokens to extend the functionality by adding the `processMetaBatch()` function.

-- 1 sender wanting to send tokens to many receivers (for example a project sending weekly token rewards, like Balancer).
-But in this case, a solution like [Disperse.app](https://disperse.app/) makes more sense, because there is no need for a separate relayer and also no need to sign each meta tx (because the whole on-chain tx is already signed).
-- Many senders sending tokens to 1 receiver (example: a deposit to a lock contract in order to access L2 - if a bridge to L2 is configured this way).

 ## Sources